BrianlerouxUtlra/doctorly/README.md

 Press F5 or click the "Start" button in Visual Studio to run the project.

-The API will start and be accessible at http://localhost:5041.
+The API will start and be accessible at http://localhost:xxxx(availalbe port).

 API Documentation
-After running the project, navigate to http://localhost:5041/swagger in your web browser to view the Swagger documentation.
+After running the project, navigate to http://localhost:{yourPort}/swagger in your web browser to view the Swagger documentation.
 Usage
 Use a REST client like Postman or Swagger UI to interact with the API endpoints.